masabahmad/CRONO/bfs/synthetic/README.md

 **Notes**

+All inputs must be in powers of 2.
-The executable then outputs the time in seconds that the program took to run.
+The executable outputs the time in seconds that the program took to run.